sparkfun/MiP_Proto-Pack/README.md

-MiP_Proto-Pack
+MiP_Micro-Pack
 ==============

-A smaller proto-board to fit inside the MiP backpack
+And Arduino compatible backpack for the MiP